Skip to main content

 Europe: Global Perspectives on Energy and the Environment

-Join us for an instructive experience as we tour countries in Europe that are globally leading the way in the adoption of renewable energy.
-We will visit northern Italy, where we will tour a waste incineration plant that generates electricity, a solar PV cell fabrication facility, a geothermal power plant, and other companies focused on energy production and storage.
-We will visit the Alps to see up close the large glacial retreat that has occurred due to climate change.
-We will also visit Florence and experience the remarkable cultural sites that are there.
-In Spain, we will tour two large-scale concentrating solar plants that generate electrical power and spend time in the culturally rich city of Seville.
+Join us for a remarkable instructive experience as we learn about the current transformation that is occurring in the world’s electrical energy system and the future of sustainable energy.
+We will visit three countries in Europe: Italy, Spain, and Denmark.
+In northern Italy we will tour a waste incineration plant that generates electricity, a solar PV cell fabrication facility, the largest pumped hydro-storage facility in the world and other companies focused on energy production and storage.
+We will see up close the glacial retreat that has occurred due to climate change.
+We will also experience remarkable Italian cultural sites in the north of the country.
+In Spain, we will visit two large-scale concentrating solar plants that generate electrical power, and we will spend time in the culturally rich cities of Toledo and Seville.

-In Denmark, where more than 50% of the country’s electrical demand is generated from wind energy, we will see wind turbine farms, climb to the nacelle of a wind turbine, and tour multiple turbine fabrication plants—including where the largest wind turbine blades in the world are designed and prototyped.
-In each country, we will hear from local technical experts highlighting how renewable energy fits into the country’s energy portfolio.
+In Denmark, where more than 60% of the country’s electrical demand is generated from wind, we will see wind turbine farms, climb the nacelle of a wind turbine, and tour turbine fabrication plants, including where the largest wind turbine blades in the world are designed and prototyped.
+In each country, we will hear from local experts highlighting how renewable energy fits into the country’s energy portfolio.
 We will also be exposed to the culturally rich heritage and unique geography of each country, visiting sites of interest and sampling traditional local cuisine.

-A seminar series during second term of winter semester will expose students to world energy reserves, environmental considerations related to energy production and use, the importance of government energy policy, and total economic analysis of energy-producing methods.
-Prior to departing for Europe, we will also visit several local energy-related sites, including coal, hydroelectric, and natural gas powered plants.
+A seminar series during the 2nd block of winter semester will expose students to world energy reserves, environmental considerations related to energy production and use, the importance of government energy policy, and total economic and thermodynamic analysis of energy-producing methods.
+Prior to departing for Europe, we will also visit several local energy-related sites, including coal, geothermal, hydroelectric, and natural gas-powered plants.
+Over the course of the program, we will visit more than 20 different energy-related sites.
 The course will provide three credits of engineering technical elective toward graduation.
-The course is open to all majors, but preference will be given to engineering students who have taken the introductory thermodynamics course.
+The course is open to all majors, but preference will be given to engineering students who have taken an introductory thermodynamics course.
+Students can take this class in the winter semester 2026 if they haven’t already done so.

 Click here to apply today!